 Registration is on a first pay basis.
 US Sailing will not reserve spots without full payment.

-Course fees are nonrefundable but are transferable to another course/date if the Training office is given enough notice, in writing:
+Course fees are nonrefundable but are transferable to another course/date if the Education Department is given enough notice, in writing:

-• More than four weeks before the course start date: Fee is transferable to another course.
+• More than four weeks before the course start date: Fee is transferable to another course, credit is valid for 1 year.

-• Within the four week of course start date: ½ half of course fee is transferable to another course.
+• Within the four week of course start date: ½ half of course fee is transferable to another course, credit is valid for 1 year.

 ***All courses are subject to cancellation if course minimums are not met within 2 weeks of the course start date.